Contents

 At a glance: Lightweight live chat and chatbot platform with a visual bot builder and basic ticketing.
 Primarily a webstore chat tool rather than a full complaint management system.

-Key features for complaint handling include:
+Key features for complaint handling:

 • Visual chatbot builder for automated complaint capture and triage